meglwhy/tp/docs/DeveloperGuide.md

 ### Use Case: U8.
 Edit Session (with Optional Notes)

 **Main Success Scenario:**
-1. User enters `edit-session INDEX [d/DATE] [t/TIME] [n/NOTE]` to update a session.
+1. User specifies the date, time or note to update for a household's session.
 2. System checks if the provided session index exists.
 3. System validates the new date, time, or note.
 4. If valid, system updates the session details.
-5. System displays a confirmation message:
+5. System displays a confirmation message
-    - `"Session updated successfully."`

     Use case ends.

 **Extensions:**
 2a.
 Invalid session index.
 * 2a1.
-System displays an error message: `"Error: Invalid session index."`
+System displays an error message.

     Use case ends.

 3a.
 Invalid date/time format.
 * 3a1.
-System displays an error message: `"Error: Date must be in DD-MM-YYYY format."`
+System displays an error message.
 * 3a2.
 User corrects input and retries.
 Use case resumes from step 1.

 3b.
-A session already exists at the new date/time (**See Use Case: Prevent Double-Booking (U4)**).
+A session already exists at the new date/time (**Prevent Double-Booking (U4)**).
-* 3b1.
-System displays an error message: `"Error: Time slot unavailable due to scheduling conflict."`
-* 3b2.
-User selects a different time or cancels.
 Use case resumes from step 1 or ends if canceled.

-3c.
-Empty note provided when `n/NOTE` is used.
-* 3c1.
-System displays an error message: `"Error: Note cannot be empty if provided."`
-* 3c2.
-User corrects input and retries.
-Use case resumes from step 1.

 4a.
 System fails to save the changes.
 * 4a1.
-System displays an error message: `"Error: Unable to save changes.
-Please try again."`
+System displays an error message.
 * 4a2.
 User retries or exits.
 Use case resumes from step 1 or ends if unsuccessful.